Hujaifa-Hossain/hiring-rich/README.md

-This site is all about muslim sceientists
+• This is a website about hiring rich people.

+• We will hire unlimited rich people.

+• Total required salary will be counted in this site.